Post

 Conclusion

 RMSNorm’s success isn’t magic.
-It’s a calculated gamble that relies on the natural high-variance properties of deep neural networks to approximate the perfect spherical geometry of LayerNorm, while using a built-in dampening ratio to catch the model if it falls.
+It’s a calculated gamble that relies on the natural high-variance properties of deep neural networks to approximate the perfect spherical geometry of LayerNorm, while its built-in dampening ratio acts as a safety net when the model drifts.

 Code & Animations